mm-254/Thermal-feedback-display-with-Peltier-Elements-on-Arduino/README.md

 The TMP36 circuit should be grounded separately from the peltier elements to avoid interference.

 An image of the module is attached here.
 A schematic of the circuit will be uploaded later.
+The libraries used in this code for PID and implementing a moving average filter for the temperature sensor can be downloaded from the Arduino library manager.